TakSeBiegam/pg-schema-translator/README.md

 # Welcome to pg-schema translator :book:

-> The &#34;pg-schema translators&#34;converter is focused on providing essential tools for handling schema transformation from graphql to pg-schema.
+> The &#34;pg-schema translator&#34; converter is focused on providing essential tools for handling schema transformation from graphql to pg-schema.

 ### :house: [Homepage](https://github.com/TakSeBiegam/PG-Schema-translator)